Hemalathamaddipatla22/House-Price-Prediction/README.md

 * Scikit-learn
 * Jupyter Notebook

+## Data Preprocessing

+* Checked and handled missing values.
+* Removed duplicate records.
+* Applied one-hot encoding to categorical variables.
+* Selected meaningful features for prediction.

+## Models Used

+### 1. Linear Regression

+Performance:

+* MAE: 932,640.44
+* RMSE: 1,251,802.93
+* R² Score: 0.5503

+### 2. Random Forest Regressor

+Performance:

+* MAE: 953420.79
+* RMSE: 1,292,181.38
+* R² Score: 0.5208

+## Model Comparison

+The Linear Regression model performed slightly better than the Random Forest Regressor on this dataset, achieving lower error values and a higher R² score.

+## Visualizations

+1. Histogram of House Price Distribution
+2. Correlation Heatmap of Housing Features
+3. Actual vs Predicted House Prices Scatter Plot

+## Key Findings

+* Area is the most influential factor affecting house prices.
+* Bathrooms, stories, and air conditioning also have a significant impact.
+* Houses with similar areas may have different prices due to amenities and location-related factors.
+* The Linear Regression model explains approximately 55% of the variation in house prices.

+## Recommendation

+Real estate businesses should focus on properties with larger areas and better amenities, as these features contribute significantly to higher property values and customer demand.

 ## Conclusion

-This project successfully developed a house price prediction model using machine learning.
-After evaluating multiple models, Linear Regression was selected as the best-performing model for this dataset.
-The analysis highlights the importance of property size and amenities in determining house prices.
+This project successfully developed a house price prediction system using machine learning.
+After comparing two models, Linear Regression provided the best performance and was selected as the final model for predicting house prices.